laminas/laminas-mvc/doc/book/migration.md

 ```

 While this may seem like more steps, doing so ensures your code has no hidden
-dependencies, improves the testability of your cod, and allows you to substitute
+dependencies, improves the testability of your code, and allows you to substitute
 alternatives for either the dependencies or the controller itself.

 #### Optional dependencies